mfyuce/AlKhalil1.1/README.md

-A modified version of AlKhalil1.1
+A modified, not official, version of AlKhalil1.1

 # BUILD OUTPUT DESCRIPTION